alielfilali01/blog/leaderboard-arabic-v2.md

 These limitations underscore the need for a more unified, accessible, and transparent benchmarking platform—one that not only enables but encourages genuine and reproducible experimentation for the entire Arabic NLP community.

-In May 2024, 2A2I, TII, and HuggingFace launched the first version of the [Open Arabic LLM Leaderboard - OALL](https://huggingface.co/blog/leaderboard-arabic), featuring over 50 selective Arabic benchmarks including reading comprehension, sentiment analysis, and question answering among others.
+In May 2024, 2A2I, TII, and HuggingFace launched the first version of the [Open Arabic LLM Leaderboard - OALL](https://huggingface.co/blog/leaderboard-arabic), featuring 14 benchmarks across a wide range of tasks including reading comprehension, sentiment analysis, and question answering among others.

 In September 2024, a collaboration between SDAIA and the King Salman Global Academy for Arabic Language introduced the [Balsam Index](https://benchmarks.ksaa.gov.sa/b/balsam), which includes approximately 1,400 datasets with 50,000 questions covering 67 tasks, such as grammar correction, paraphrasing, cause-and-effect classification, and text comprehension ... etc.

-Later, on 5th of December 2024, Inception and MBZUAI unveiled the [AraGen Leaderboard](https://huggingface.co/blog/leaderboard-3c3h-aragen), a generative tasks evaluation pipeline, which introduced the 3C3H evaluation metric, uses dynamic evaluation cycles with private testing, and provides a Native-Arabic Culturally-Aware generative tasks dataset to assess LLMs across four main tasks.
+Later, on 5th of December 2024, Inception and MBZUAI announced the [AraGen Leaderboard](https://huggingface.co/blog/leaderboard-3c3h-aragen), the first generative tasks leaderbaord for Arabic, which introduced the 3C3H evaluation metric, uses dynamic evaluation cycles with private test, and provides a Native-Arabic Culturally-Aware generative tasks dataset, AraGen Bench to assess LLMs across four main tasks.

-Finally, on 19th of December 2024, [Scale](https://scale.com/)'s Safety, Evaluations, and Alignment Lab (SEAL) launched an [Arabic leaderboard](https://scale.com/leaderboard/arabic) as part of their multilingual leaderboards initiative, the benchmark empowering this leaderboard remains always private like all the other languages within the same family of leaderboards, and relies on human-preference evaluation, using a dataset of 1,000 Arabic prompts designed to enhance chatbot interaction capabilities across complex and culturally nuanced conversations.
+And to end the year strong, on 19th of December 2024, [Scale](https://scale.com/)'s Safety, Evaluations, and Alignment Lab (SEAL) published an [Arabic leaderboard](https://scale.com/leaderboard/arabic) as part of their multilingual leaderboards, the benchmark empowering this leaderboard remains always private like all the other languages within the same family of leaderboards, and relies on human-preference evaluation, using a dataset of 1,000 Arabic prompts designed to enhance chatbot interaction capabilities across complex and culturally nuanced conversations.

 <!-- However, the prior work to what we present today rapidly gained traction when first released, with over 40,000 visits and fostering contributions from researchers and organizations worldwide, but the experience also revealed critical areas for improvement.